KKDad/ComicCacher/README.md

-# ComicCacher
+# TheComicProcessor

-Web Comic downloader v2.0
+Web Comic downloader v2.0.
+A rethink of the initial comic caching program.